mahieddine/target-framework-migration/README.md

 # Target Framework Migration

+for more info about the context read this article http://cherifmahieddine.com/2012/12/10/change-the-target-framework-for-all-projects-in-a-solution-visual-studio-2012/#comments

 Target Framework Migration Macro
 Change the Target Framework for all your .net projects (Visual Studio 2012)